deHugo/icomfort-js/README.md

 ```

-### setProgramMode(data)
+### setProgramMode(data) - **DEPRECATED AS OF VERSION 1.2.2**

+> Due to changes in Lennox's services, this method has been deprecated.

+### setAwayMode(data)
-Updates program mode for a thermostat.
-Can be used to set temperatures as well as program schedule mode (manual, schedule).
+Updates away mode for a thermostat..

-This method requires various properties in its data payload.
-The best way to use this method is to first get the current thermostat info using the `getThermostatInfoList` method.
-Then use its properties as needed to create a payload.
+This method requires the new away mode (on or off) represented by a 1 or 0.
+The zone to be updated needs to be specified as well.
+The underlying endpoint gets passed fan mode, and cooling and heating set points, though they seem to get calculated on the server.
+The response is the same as that of the getThermostatInfoList method.

 `data` - *Object*:

+* `awaymode` - Away mode setting.
+Value 0 activates away mode, and value 1 deactivates it.
+* `coolsetpoint` - Maximum temperature before thermostat activates cooling.
+* `fanmode` - Fan operation mode.
+See [getThermostatLookupInfo](#getthermostatlookupinfoparams) for values.
-* `hidden_gateway_SN` - The serial number of a gateway associated with your account.
+* `gatewaysn` - The serial number of a gateway associated with your account.
 It can be discovered using the `getSystemsInfo` method.
-* `zoneNumber` - Zone number of gateway.
-* `Current_HeatPoint` - Minimum temperature before thermostat activates heating.
+* `heatsetpoint` - Minimum temperature before thermostat activates heating.
-* `Current_CoolPoint` - Maximum temperature before thermostat activates cooling.
-* `Current_FanValue` - Fan operation mode.
-See [getThermostatLookupInfo](#getthermostatlookupinfoparams) for values.
-* `Program_Schedule_Mode` - Program schedule mode.
-Manual or use schedule.
-* `Operation_Mode` - Operation mode.
-Heat, heat and cool, cool.
-See [getThermostatLookupInfo](#getthermostatlookupinfoparams) for values.
-* `Program_Schedule_Selection` - Selects which program to use.
-* `Pref_Temp_Units` - A integer which indicates which temperature units to use to represent values from the gateway.
-The value __0__ Corresponds to F (farenheit) and __1__ to C (celsius).
+* `zonenumber` - Zone number of gateway.

 #### Example